19 Astonishing White birds in Florida [Images + IDs]

 Check out the images in our thorough ID guide above if you’re unsure which of these birds you spotted.

-What kind of big white birds are in Florida?
+What are the tall white birds in Florida?